datacraft-dsc/DEPs/12/README.md

 Generation attribute (The Entity that was generated by the activity).
 It must specify the attributes

-- `prov:entity`: The identifier of the entity that was generated, identified by `opf:this`
+- `prov:entity`: The identifier of the entity that was generated, identified by `ns:this`
 - `prov:activity` : The identifier of the activity (e.g. invoking an operation) that generated the entity

 Example: